im-xra-dev/chomp-timeline/docs/neo.md

 ### Recipe

 Each recipe is a subtype of a post.
-It contains the attributes and relationships of the Post nodes, as well as
+It contains the attributes and relationships of the Post nodes.

 _Attributes_